Input-Output Functions to Describe Gene Regulatory Networks

 With Meghan Turner and Liya Oster, I am developing a system to visualize transcription on individual sister chromatids in single cells using two colors and in real time.
 Previous experiments either provided static measurements or could only utilize a single color, preventing accurate observations of sister chromatids that were too close together in space.
 With this two-color experimental scaffold, we aim to measure dynamic transcriptional outputs of individual sister chromatids to see what (if any) correlations exist between the chromatids, especially as a function of the distance between them.

 DNA Accumulation at Heated Air-Water Interfaces and the Origins of Life

 With Prof. Dieter Braun at the LMU in Munich, I discovered that DNA, when placed in microscale channels filled with water, spontaneously accumulates at air-water interface (e.g. bubbles) when the system undergoes heating.
+Further work showed that other biomolecules also accumulated, such as lipids and RNA precursors.
+In fact, vesicle structures can form as a result of this accumulation and trap nucleic acids inside in a protocell-like fashion.
 This surprising discovery holds implications for the origins of life, as many theories of early evolution require biomolecules such as DNA to somehow accumulate to chemically relevant concentrations amidst a lifeless Earth.